CaT-Cummunity/MineCloneRE-Backup/README.txt

 License of media (textures and sounds)
 --------------------------------------

+Textures for MineCloneRE getted from Mineclonia!
+All other files, unless mentioned otherwise, fall under:
-Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)
+Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) http://creativecommons.org/licenses/by-sa/3.0/
-http://creativecommons.org/licenses/by-sa/3.0/

-Texture Pack :
-Copyright (C) 2013 Vattic
 See README.txt in each mod directory for information about other authors.

 http://www.minecraftforum.net/topic/72747-/